rrcarlson/Africa_Parks_RS/README.md

 # Bazaruto_RS
 ## Turbidity variance and differences from monthly climatology for Bazaruto

-Project for Introduction to Remote Sensing class.
+Project for Introduction to Remote Sensing class (Stanford EARTHSYS 241).
 Evaluate MODIS-Aqua ocean color data to estimate turbidity in Bazaruto Archipelago National Park (south Mozambique) during a period of land-use change, 2005 to 2018.
 Methods are:

 1. Extract raster files from NASA Ocean Color website for Rrs-667, 8-day temporal resolution, 2005 to 2018.
 2. Create mask for study region based on <100 m bathymetry (GEBCO)